henrik7264/RxROS/README.md

  sudo apt-get install python-rosinstall python-rosinstall-generator python-wstool build-essential
 ```

-3. NXT-ROS<br>
+### NXT-ROS

 NXT-ROS is a github project found at<br>
 https://github.com/NXT-ROS/nxt<br>
 The installation process of NXT-ROS is a bit complicated.
 Here is the procedure I got working:<br>
 Start to install the nxt-python package.
-NXT-ROS will not work without it!<br>
+NXT-ROS will not work without it!

 ```
 sudo apt-get install libnxt nxt-python
 ```

-Create then a lego group and add the udev USB definition for the NXT controller:<br>
+Create then a lego group and add the udev USB definition for the NXT controller:

 ```
 sudo groupadd lego
 sudo usermod -a -G lego $(id -un)